- Greenhouse Peppers | Key Growing Information

 Greenhouse Peppers - Key Growing Information

 CULTURE: Sow seeds in desired medium 6–8 weeks prior to transplanting.
 Maintain a constant 80–90°F (27–32°C) soil temperature.
 When first true leaves just show, transplant the seedlings into cell-type containers or blocks.
 2" or larger containers will produce larger, stronger root systems; 4" blocks are the standard.
 Grow plants at 70–74°F (21–23°C) days and 68°F (20°C) nights.
 Fertilize with a complete nutrient solution (EC 1.5–2, pH 5.2) or equivalent as needed to keep plants dark green and healthy.
-When transplanting into the greenhouse, maintain temperatures of 73°F (23°C) days and 70°F (21°C) nights for the week after transplanting.
-This promotes rapid vegetative growth and root establishment.
-7–10 days after transplanting, lower temperatures to 73–75°F (23–24°C) days and 63–64°F (17–18°C) nights.
+When transplanting into the greenhouse, try to maintain temperatures of 73–74°F (23°C) during the day and 69–70°F (21°C) during the night for the first week to promote rapid vegetative growth and root establishment.
+7–10 days after transplanting into the greenhouse, lower night temperatures to 64–68°F (18–20°C) and keep a daytime temperature of 70–75°F (21–24°C).
 For two-stemmed plants, use a plant density of 3–3 1/2 plants/square meter, which results in 6–7 stems/square meter (9 sq.ft.).
 Plants can be pruned to 4 stems, maintaining 6–7 stems/square meter (9 sq.ft.), but fruit will be smaller.
 Remove flowers up to the second or third node after initial branching to allow the plant to reach a suitable size before trying to support a fruit load.

 TRELLISING: We recommend pruning the plants to 2–4 stems and trellising them up a string, like greenhouse tomatoes.